saifaustcse/api-best-practices/README.md

         <img src="https://github.com/saifaustcse/rest-api-best-practices/blob/main/images/api_url.webp?raw=true" width="700" height="300">
 <div>

-3.  ## Use JSON as the Format for Sending and Receiving Data
+3. ## Use Appropriate Data Structure

-REST APIs can use various data structures, not limited to JSON.
-Resources can be images, HTML documents, or any other data format.
-JSON is commonly used in many company API guidelines due to its popularity and widespread support.
-When using JSON, adhere to best practices:
+It's a common misconception that REST API must use JSON structure.
+But REST is all about a resource.
+That resource can be a JPEG image, HTML document, or any data structure.

+Find out what works for you.
+A lot of company API guidelines force the use of JSON.
+When using JSON, follow these best practices:

 - Use valid JSON Schema for both request and response bodies to ensure consistency and data validation.
 - Set the "Content-Type" header to "application/json" in all API requests and responses involving JSON data.